Weather: Temperatures plummet below 0, snow falls in the south

 "As [the change] pushes up through Canterbury, we're expecting snow this evening down to between 400-500m and between 600-700m around the Kaikoura coast."

-Across the North Island, temperatures would be average for this time of year - Auckland and Hamilton were expected to reach 16C, Wellington 14C, and Tauranga 17C.
+Across the North Island, temperatures will be average for the time of year.
+Auckland and Hamilton are expected to reach 16C, Wellington 14C, and Tauranga 17C.

 The southerly would march up the country, hitting Wellington about 6pm and it would pack a punch too, Best said.

-Later this evening, the weather would continue to push north, past Wellington City, Wairarapa, Kapiti Coast, Manawatu and into southern Hawke's Bay.
+Later this evening, the weather will continue to push north, past Wellington City, Wairarapa, Kapiti Coast, Manawatu and into southern Hawke's Bay.

-Northland to Waikato, including Coromandel, today would experience cloudy periods and a few showers, mainly in the west.
+Northland to Waikato, including Coromandel, will have cloudy periods and a few showers, mainly in the west, today.

-Bay of Plenty, Taupo, Gisborne and Hawke's Bay would be mainly fine with isolated showers about Taupo.
+Bay of Plenty, Taupō, Gisborne and Hawke's Bay will be mainly fine, with isolated showers about Taupō.

-Waitomo to Wellington, including Taihape and Wairarapa, would also be mainly fine but there would be showers further north.
+Waitomo to Wellington, including Taihape and Wairarapa, will also be mainly fine but there will be showers further north.

-Most of the nasty weather activity would pass through Auckland overnight too.
+Most of the nasty weather activity will pass through Auckland overnight.

 "We have a few showers but they do become widespread over Auckland tonight with the southwesterlies pushing through," Best said.